Skip to main content

 Contact hours may vary depending on your modules.

 We aim to provide feedback on assessments within 20 working days.

-Workshops normally have between six to 12 students.
-To give you an indication of class sizes, this course normally enrols 15–20 students and lecture sizes are normally 10–20.
+Workshops normally have between six and 12 students.
+To give you an indication of class sizes, this course normally enrols 15 to 20 students and lecture sizes are normally 10 to 20.
 However, this can vary by module and academic year.